What are my options for resolving a trade mark dispute?

 While we always put in place strategies to explore settlement opportunities, sometimes the adoption of an aggressive trade mark litigation strategy is unavoidable and/or a necessary commercial strategy.
 At the start of any litigation we provide you with a clear roadmap showing you how a matter might unfold, with the timeframes and costs associated with each of those stages.
 We keep you informed of progress and fixed fees for every stage of the litigation process with what we call a Fixed Fee Litigation Structure.
 Also with our fixed fee project based approach it means you can take the matter in stages and retain certainty, control and transparency on your legal spend.

-Our trade mark lawyers have litigated in various jurisdictions including the Federal Court of Australia and Federal Circuit Court of Australia and bring a wealth of intellectual property experience to devise the strategy best tailored to your needs and those of your business.
+Our trade mark attorneys have litigated in various jurisdictions including the Federal Court of Australia and Federal Circuit Court of Australia and bring a wealth of intellectual property experience to devise the strategy best tailored to your needs and those of your business.
 We also work with a close network of overseas trade mark lawyers in all key jurisdictions meaning we can assist you with any international trade mark dispute issues in an efficient way with a clear focus on achieving the right outcome.